 Repeat the steps for creating the leaf blade around your text.
 Try to vary the shape and size of the blades.

-Now it is time to work on the dirt at the bottom of the text.
+Now it's time to work on the dirt at the bottom of the text.
 Double-click on the Pencil Tool (N) in the Tools panel to bring up the Pencil Tool Options.
 Change the Fidelity to 5 to get really smooth lines.

-Use you Pencil Tool (N) to draw a small circular shape.
+Use your Pencil Tool (N) to draw a small circular shape.
 Press Alt before you let go to close the shape.
-Next, create a Radial Gradient with the interior swatch a brown color (C=35 M=60 Y=80 K=25) and the exterior swatch a dark brown color (C=50 M=70 Y=80 K=70) .
+Next, create a Radial Gradient with the interior swatch a brown color (C=35 M=60 Y=80 K=25) and the exterior swatch a dark brown color (C=50 M=70 Y=80 K=70).
 Place the spot on the first letter of your word.
 Scale the dot down smaller than one of the droplets.

-Repeat this till you have a pile of dirt spots on you first letter.
+Repeat this till you have a pile of dirt spots on your first letter.

-Draw a Radial Gradient ellipse like you did for the ladybug drop shadow.
+Draw a Radial Gradient ellipse, as you did for the ladybug drop shadow.
 Squish the ellipse to about half the size.
 Send the ellipse behind all the artwork and set it to Multiply.

 Repeat this drop shadow under all the letters.

-For the background create a rectangle with the Rectangle Tool (M) that is the size of you document.
-Give it a Radial Gradient, make the interior swatch white and the second swatch a light green (C=13 M=0 Y=38 K=0).
+For the background, create a rectangle with the Rectangle Tool (M) that is the size of your document.
+Give it a Radial Gradient, and make the interior swatch white and the second swatch a light green (C=13 M=0 Y=38 K=0).